 Big nutrition for tiny tummies

-Fortified infant cereal provides big nutrition for tiny tummies.
-They are designed to provide essential nutrients in a small serving, perfect for a small tummy that can’t hold much food at one time.
-Infant cereals are easy to digest and perfect for first tastes of solid food.
-Because you are mixing it, change the consistency by mixing it thinly, then moving to a thicker texture as your baby gets older.
-This lets you keep pace with his developing eating skills.
-Introducing new textures and flavors at the appropriate time is an important part of establishing lifelong healthy eating habits.
+to your baby, fortified infant cereals are easy to digest and perfect for first tastes of solid food, because you are mixing it with breastmilk or his formula.
+You can easily change the consistency by mixing it thinly, and then you can move to a thicker texture as your baby gets older.
+This will help you to keep pace with his developing eating skills when starting solids.
+Introducing a variety of flavors during this time is an important part of establishing lifelong healthy eating habits.

-Before four months of age, babies have yet to develop the skills needed to move solid foods around in their mouth and successfully swallow, and his little digestive tract is still developing and not ready for anything but breastmilk or infant formula.
-If your little guy is at least four months old and has reached the milestones of a Supported Sitter, he may be ready for his first cereal experience!
+Before 4 months of age, babies have yet to develop the skills needed to move solid foods around in their mouth and successfully swallow.
+At this age, he is not ready for anything but breastmilk or infant formula.
+When your little guy is at least 4 months old and has reached the milestones of a Supported Sitter, he may be ready for his first cereal experience!

 - Pushes himself up with elbows straight while lying on his tummy.